FuturICT2/Genesis/README.md

 * Challenge 1: replace the SQLlite repository (of the GenesisApp project, the other repository :)) with ad blockchain technology
 * Challenge 2: extend the Operation interfaces

+Check the other repository for detailed information on the challenges.

 ![alt text](https://github.com/FuturICT2/Genesis/blob/master/toolUml.png)